Chronic Cystitis – Diagnosis

-Figure 2: For Introital Ultrasonography, the probe is placed just in front the external urethral orifice with the transducer axis corresponding to the body axis.
+Figure 2: In Introital Ultrasonography, the probe is placed just in front the external urethral orifice with the transducer axis corresponding to the body axis.

 We perform the examination having the patient in the semireclining position and the sonograph probe in the same axis to that of the body.
-Thus, the patient can press adequately while is difficult when she is lying or in standing position.
+Thus, the patient can press adequately which would be difficult if she was in lying or in standing position.

-Using Introital ultrasound we may find pathology such as:
+Using the introital ultrasound we may find pathology such as:

-Figure 3: Urethral Funneling (vesiculation) of the proximal urethra during coughing is a typical sing in stress urinary incontinence.
+Figure 3: Urethral Funneling (vesiculation) of the proximal urethra during coughing is a typical sign of urinary stress incontinence.

 Figure 4: Urethral Diverticula (D) with neck (arrow) arising from the posterior wall of the urethra.

-Figure 5: Transvaginal Ultrasound that brings into the light urogynecological diseases especially from the bladder and uterus.
+Figure 5: Transvaginal Ultrasound which is especially effective for detecting urogynecological diseases from the bladder and uterus.

 Figure 6: Transvaginal sonogram showing an obstructing stone at the ureterovesical junction with dilatation of the proximal ureter.

-It’s use remains limited to those cases where it requires differential diagnosis of the problem.
-Maybe the main use is when a stone or a mass blocks the final part of the ureter and the other test remain with unclear results regarding the etiology.
+Intravenous urography is reserved for cases where differential diagnosis is required.
+It is primarily used when a stone or a mass blocks the final part of the ureter and the other tests give unclear results regarding the aetiology.

-Figures 7 & 8: Intravenous pyelography with cystography in lateral and upright receiving, showing contrast filling shortage in the base and a deformation of the shape of the bladder, with a” pear” display type, which proved to be glandular cystitis with a concomitant pelvis lipomatosis.
+Figures 7 & 8: Intravenous pyelogram with cystography in lateral and upright receptors, showing contrast filling shortage in the base and a deformation of the shape of the bladder, with a “pear” display type, which proved to be glandular cystitis with a concomitant pelvis lipomatosis.

-In a certain number of cases using the CT scan is considered necessary for differential diagnosis in:
+For a of cases, the CT scan is considered necessary for differential diagnosis in:

-It is a non-invasive test with the use of a device which records the flow of urine while the patient urinates inside.
-It can give us a clear and reliable estimation of the urine flow rate (how easy or hard the person could pass the urine out).
+This is a non-invasive test with the use of a device which records the flow of urine while the patient urinates inside it.
+Under the appropriate patient preparation, it can give us a clear and reliable estimation of the urine flow rate (i.e. how easy or hard the person could pass the urine out).

 In several cases it shows problems that might be the cause or a complication of the disease (chronic cystitis).
-It can offer a useful information about chronicity of the disease and it certainly is a helpful examination.
-There are more than a few cases where postinflammatory urethral strictures, maintain and increase the frequency of relapses.
-When we have the following findings and conditions during flowmetry test such us:
+It can offer a useful information about the chronicity of the disease and it certainly is a helpful examination.
+There are more than a few cases where post-inflammatory urethral strictures maintain and increase the frequency of relapses.
+There are a number of useful flowmetry results we look for, such as:

-- a minimum total bladder volume of 150 mL before voiding
+- Minimum total bladder volume of 150 mL before voiding

-we usually consider that they constitute useful discriminants when diagnosing voiding difficulties in women.
+These may appear individually or in combination, and they constitute useful evidence when diagnosing voiding difficulties in women.

-It consists the main examination in diseases of the urinary bladder.
-You may have direct visual control of bladder pathology.
-The modern and technological advanced cystoscopic devices show in details and magnify the pictures, allowing you to do things such as:
+Urethrocystoscopy (or cystoscopy of the bladder & urethra) is the main examination for diseases of the urinary bladder.
+It effectively enables direct visual control of bladder pathology.
+The modern and technologically advanced cystoscopic devices show detailed and magnified images, allowing the doctor to do things such as:

-- evaluate the type of treatment which you may apply
+- Evaluate the type of treatment to apply

 Figure 9.
 Insertion of the cystoscope into the bladder.

-Cystoscopy is a painless examination which I usually do in my laboratory setting, by the following way:
+Cystoscopy is a painless examination which we perform in our laboratory setting in the following way:

-- Using a local anesthetic (gel) applied to the urethra.
+- We apply a local anesthetic (gel) to the urethra.

-- Then the cystoscope is inserted, which consists of a thin metal tube, through which the magnifying lens passes.
+- Then we insert the cystoscope, which consists of a thin metal tube, through which the magnifying lens passes.

-- This in turn is connected to a specific source light beam emission, so that the optical image obtained is clear and detailed.
+- This in turn is connected with a special light beam emission, so that the optical image obtained is clear and detailed.

-The equipment of the cystoscopes and the special high technology light beam sources, create the conditions necessary for proper evaluation.
+The equipment of the cystoscopies (i.e. the cystoscopes) and the specialised technological light beam sources, create the conditions necessary for proper evaluation.

 The experience of the urologist is a prerequisite for the proper evaluation of the inflammation.
-During the procedure we act according to the detected suspicious images we could see and more specifically:
+During the procedure, we act based on the detected suspicious images, and more specifically: